abdulrehman996/Ansible/custom_inventory/README.md

 ### Step 3: Create Custom Inventory Files for Different Environments

-1. Navigate to the `ansible` directory:
+1. Navigate to the `inventories` directory:

     ```bash
-    cd ~/ansible
+    cd inventories
     ```

 2. Create the `dev` inventory file with the following command: